-Because of the way high thermal mass properties work they are much more suited to a weather compensated control with a gentle warm-up and cool down and little fluctuation in temperature during the day.
+Because of the way high thermal mass properties work they are much more suited to weather-compensated control with a gentle warm-up and cool-down and little fluctuation in temperature during the day.
 This ensures minimal waste and no inefficient, overly high boiler temperatures.

-However a balance has to be drawn between the thermal mass of the building and its usage pattern, if the if the occupancy is low (either not used often or not used by many people) or the pattern of use is irregular a method using internal reference may have to be used for a faster response and more instantaneous heat up.
-This is an inefficient approach, however the intermittent use and erratic temperature swings of a building are inefficient in their own right, especially in buildings of high thermal mass.
+However, a balance has to be drawn between the thermal mass of the building and its usage pattern, if the occupancy is low (either not used often or not used by many people) or the pattern of use is irregular a method using an internal reference may have to be used for a faster response and more instantaneous heat up.
+This is an inefficient approach, however, the intermittent use and erratic temperature swings of a building are inefficient in their own right, especially in buildings of high thermal mass.

-On the other hand if you have a property that has very good insulation, yet low thermal mass a control, utilising internal reference would be more suited, as this will counteract internal influences such as body heat or appliances, and a weather compensated control less desirable.
+On the other hand, if you have a property that has very good insulation yet low thermal mass control, utilising internal reference would be more suited, as this will counteract internal influences such as body heat or appliances, and weather-compensated control is less desirable.
 Usage and occupancy should again be considered when selecting control.

-Underfloor heating is a type of heating that, although is extremely efficient, is also very slow reacting, as the floor its self is used as a thermal store.
+Underfloor heating is a type of heating that, although extremely efficient, is also very slow reacting, as the floor itself is used as a thermal store.
 This makes it a perfect accompaniment for high thermal mass buildings.
-If the building is going to be used intermittently a different emitter type should most definitely be used, preferably ones that warms air directly and doesn’t use as much radiant heat, such as standard radiators or warm air heating.
+If the building is going to be used intermittently a different emitter type should most definitely be used, preferably ones that warm the air directly and don't use as much radiant heat, such as standard radiators or warm air heating.

-In buildings of lower thermal mass underfloor heating is less desirable as its not quick enough to respond to changes in demand.
-This unfortunately seems to the norm in today's new builds.
-Worth noting that these are simply ideals, and no hard and fast rule, but again, the lower the system volume the faster the heat up and in turn responsiveness.
+In buildings of lower thermal mass, underfloor heating is less desirable as it is not quick enough to respond to changes in demand.
+This, unfortunately, seems to be the norm in today's new builds.
+Worth noting that these are simply ideals and no hard and fast rule, but again, the lower the system volume the faster the heat up and, in turn, responsiveness.

-The thermal mass of a property is usually something which is inherited, however, can be slightly added to by the likes of hardwood furnishings and floor coverings.
-When selecting a control strategy and accounting for thermal mass you should be aware that the first 50mm of the walls is the most effective, and after 100mm the effects go beyond diminishing returns.
+The thermal mass of a property is usually something that is inherited, however, it can be slightly added to by the likes of hardwood furnishings and floor coverings.
+When selecting a control strategy and accounting for thermal mass, you should be aware that the first 50mm of the walls is the most effective, and after 100mm, the effects go beyond diminishing returns.
 It should also be in direct contact with the internal space and not separated by insulation.

 It is common practice in passive design to use tiled floors and shades over windows externally.
-This has the effect of warming the floor during winter months when the sun sits lower in the skyline, this will slowl be released in to the evening.
-Yet this shades the floor from solar gain during the summer where the sun sits higher, allowing a buffer storage for heat from other sources and to keep the property cool.
+This has the effect of warming the floor during winter months when the sun sits lower in the skyline; this will slowly be released into the evening.
+Yet this shades the floor from solar gain during the summer when the sun sits higher, allowing buffer storage for heat from other sources and keeping the property cool.

-This can be utilised very effectively with a weather compensated underfloor heating as the circulating water can spread collected heat around the house.
+This can be utilised effectively with weather-compensated underfloor heating as the circulating water can spread collected heat around the house.

-Don't forget to sign up to our newsletter for our latest articles!
+Don't forget to sign up for our newsletter for our latest articles!